Print-on-Demand vs. Holding Inventory: Which Fulfillment Model Works B

 What is Print-on-Demand (POD)?

-Print-on-demand is a fulfillment method where products like tote bags, blankets, pillowcases, or fabric are only printed once a customer places an order.
+Print-on-demand is a fulfillment method where products like custom tote bags, blankets, pillowcases, or fabric are only printed once a customer places an order.
 There’s no need to pre-produce stock or store inventory.

 At Caspar Create, we offer custom fabric and product printing on demand, so businesses can launch new designs and product lines without any upfront risk.